NathalieMellaA/RainbowJack/README.md

 ---

 Thank you for checking out 🌈 **RainbowJack** 🌈!
-I hope you enjoy playing the game as much as we enjoyed creating it. 🌈✨
+I hope you enjoy playing the game as much as I enjoyed creating it. 🌈✨